How to Add Tools

 Documentation: Use

-for complex tools.
+read_morefor complex tools.

 By following these updated and detailed steps, you can effectively extend LumoKit's capabilities by adding new, powerful tools tailored to your needs within the Solana ecosystem!